al3xandr3/al3xandr3.github.io/_posts/2018-05-16-statistical-testing.md

 Average is x, but variation within the original list of values is big, so how confidence we are on it ?

 Tool: Result is average x, but with expected variation of: [x-1.96*std, x+1.96*std]

+### WHAT CAUSED IT ?

+Isolate potential cases as hypothesis and test them.

+A/B testing moto: isolate/randomize every other factor, like seasonality, time of day, type of user, etc.. except the hypothesis being tested, like a user UX change, so that when a significant change has happened we know is because of UX change.